jamee-maker/Academicus/README.md

    <img src="Assets/stationary dice .gif" width="700" height="400">

-   In this scenario the dice is stationary, which means that the number the user has to guess remains constant.
+   In this scenario the dice is laying stationary on the ground, which means that the number the user has to guess remains constant.

    <img src="Assets/stat dice.png" width="700" height="400">